k88hudson/webmaker-nav/readme.md

 ```

 If `feedbackCallback` is omitted, the feedback button will not be displayed.
+Both `loginBtnCallback` and `logoutBtnCallback` must be defined in order for the logout/login buttons to appear.

 Whenever the user logs in, you'll want to call: